anaclumos/extracranial/Research/pages/Born of this Land - The Founding Story of Hyundai.md

 ## Entrepreneurship

 Jung believed that the purpose of a company is not only to pursue profit but also to contribute to national and social development.
 To this end, he argued that companies should pursue growth and profit and fulfill customer satisfaction and social responsibility.
-Companies are not there to increase the wealth of any individual but to contribute to the future of a more developed country and a more prosperous life for the people while contributing a large share of the taxes used for national welfare.
+Companies are not there to increase the wealth of any individual but to contribute to the future of a more developed country and a more prosperous life for the people while contributing a large share of the [[Tax|taxes]] used for national welfare.

 Jung rejects the argument that the size of companies is a problem, saying that it is essential to strengthening their growth and competitiveness (i.e., Too Big To Fall.)
 He emphasizes that the problem is companies that monopolize domestic markets and sell domestic products at prices higher than the international competition.
 Companies should grow by satisfying customers and fulfilling their social responsibilities.